twinnydotdev/twinny-ui/src/posts/symmetry.md

 ## Running It

 It's actually pretty simple to set up.
-Just paste this shit in your terminal...You need Node.js installed btw.
+Just paste this in your terminal...You need Node.js installed btw.

 ```bash
 # If you're on Unix because you're cool: